Mao Gong ding: Description

-The Mao Gong ding takes its name from the Duke (公 gōng) Yin of Mao, who gifted the ding to the King after being appointed to help run state affairs.
+The Mao Gong ding takes its name from the Lord (公 gōng) Yin of Mao, who gifted the ding to the King after being appointed to help run state affairs.
 The artifact is 53.8 cm high, 47.9 cm wide, and weighs a total of 34.7 kilograms.

 The interior surface of the ding is covered in an inscription of 500 characters, the longest such inscription known today.
 The National Palace Museum summarizes its contents: